albertvo18/T3_P2_Semantic_Segmentation/README.md

 # UDACITY SELF-DRIVING CAR ENGINEER NANODEGREE
 # Semantic Segmentation Project (Advanced Deep Learning)

 ## Introduction

-The goal of this project is to construct a fully convolutional neural network based on the VGG-16 image classifier architecture for performing semantic segmentation to identify drivable road area from an car dashcam image (trained and tested on the KITTI data set).
+In this project, the goal is to label the pixels of a road in images using a Fully Convolutional Network (FCN) based on the VGG-16 image classifier architecture.
+Using images from a car dash camera, we perform semantic segmentation to identify the area of scene which represent "drivable" roads vs "non-drivable" areas (not-roads).

 ## Approach

+##  Semantic Segmentation

+Here are the steps I took to build the Fully Convolutional Network:
+1. Build the Fully Convolutional Network
+2. Load the pretrained vgg model
+3. Learn the correct features from the images.
+4. Implement function layers
+5. Optimize the neural network
+6. Train the neural network
+7. Print loss of the network while the network is training.

 ### Architecture

-A pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (in this case, two: road and not-road).
-Performance is improved through the use of skip connections, performing 1x1 convolutions on previous VGG layers (in this case, layers 3 and 4) and adding them element-wise to upsampled (through transposed convolution) lower-level layers (i.e. the 1x1-convolved layer 7 is upsampled before being added to the 1x1-convolved layer 4).
-Each convolution and transpose convolution layer includes a kernel initializer and regularizer
+First, we convert a pre-trained VGG-16 network to a fully convolutional network.
+We replace the final fully connected layer to a 1x1 convolution.
+Next we set the depth equal to number of desired classes = 2 (road and not-road).

+We add skip connections and 1x1 convolutions on previous VGG layers (layers 3 and 4).
+Then we upsample using transposed convolution.
+(Upsample 1x1-convolved layer 7 then add to the 1x1-convolved layer 4).

+We use a kernel initializer and regularizer on each convolution and transpose convolution layer.

+Here are some additional details about the Fully Convolution Networks:
+Structurally an FCN is usually comprised of two parts:  encoder and decoder The encoder is a series of convolutional layers like VGG and ResNet.
+The goal of the encoder is to extract features from the image.
+The decoder up-scales the output of the encoder such that it's the same size as the original image.
+This results in segmentation or prediction of each individual pixel in the original image.

+1. Replace fully connected layers with 1x1 convolutional layers When you use a 1x1 convolution, the output tensor will remain 4D instead of flattening to 2D so spatial information will be preserved.

+2. Upsampling through use of transposed convolutional layers Tranposed convolution is essentially a reverse convolution in which the forward and backward passes are swapped.
+Also, known as deconvolution because it undoes previous convolution.

+3. Skip connections
+Skip connections allow network to use information from multiple resolution scales.
+As a result the network is able to make more precise segmentation decisions

+Skip connections are way of retaining information that would be normally be lost in CNNs.
+The way that skip connections work is by connecting the output of one layer to a non-adjacent layer.

+## Notes
+The link for the frozen VGG16 model is hardcoded into helper.py.
+The model is not vanilla VGG16, but a fully convolutional version, which already contains the 1x1 convolutions to replace the fully connected layers.
+The original FCN-8s was trained in stages.
+The authors later uploaded a version that was trained all at once to their GitHub repo.
+The version in the GitHub repo has one important difference: The outputs of pooling layers 3 and 4 are scaled before they are fed into the 1x1 convolutions.
+As a result, some students have found that the model learns much better with the scaling layers included.
+The model may not converge substantially faster, but may reach a higher IoU and accuracy.
+When adding l2-regularization, setting a regularizer in the arguments of the tf.layers is not enough.
+Regularization loss terms must be manually added to your loss function. otherwise regularization is not implemented.

+### Dataset
+1. Download Kitti Road dataset.
+2. Extract the dataset in the data folder.
+This will create the folder data_road with all the training and test images.

+### Implementation

+I implemented the code in the main.py module indicated by the comments with "TODO" tags.
+The comments indicated with "OPTIONAL" tag are not required to complete.

+### Run
+Run the following command to run the project: python main.py

+## Neural Network Training

+Here is how I trained the model.

 ### Optimizer